Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 ### Credential Unavailable Error

 The `DefaultAzureCredential` attempts to retrieve an access token by sequentially invoking a chain of credentials.
-The `CredentialUnavailableError` in this scenario signifies that all the credentials in the chain failed to retrieve the token in the current environment setup/configuration.
+The `ClientAuthenticationError` in this scenario signifies that all the credentials in the chain failed to retrieve the token in the current environment setup/configuration.
 You need to follow the configuration instructions for the respective credential you're looking to use via `DefaultAzureCredential` chain, so that the credential can work in your environment.

 Please follow the configuration instructions in the `Credential Unavailable Error` section of the troubleshooting guidelines below for the respective credential/authentication type you want to use via `DefaultAzureCredential`: